-K

-KABEKONA LAKE (Hubbard County) walleye: all from 20-26" must be immediately released.
-Possession limit four, only one over 26".

-KABETOGAMA LAKE including Sullivan Bay and Ash River to Ash River Falls (St. Louis County) walleye: all from 17-28" must be immediately released.
-One over 28 allowed in possession.
-Sauger/walleye: possession limit six combined, only four may be walleye.

-KALMAR RESERVOIR (Olmsted County) see Rochester-Olmsted County Area Lakes on page 45.

-KNAUS LAKE (Stearns County) see Sauk River Chain of Lakes (page 46).

-KNIFE LAKE (Kanabec County) walleye: all from 18-24" must be immediately released.
+- KABEKONA LAKE (Hubbard County) walleye: all from 20-26" must be immediately released.
+Possession limit four, only one over 26". - KABETOGAMA LAKE including Sullivan Bay and Ash River to Ash River Falls (St. Louis County) walleye: all from 17-28" must be immediately released.
+One over 28" allowed in possession.
+Sauger/walleye: possession limit six combined, only four may be walleye. - KALMAR RESERVOIR (Olmsted County) see Rochester-Olmsted County Area Lakes on page 47. - KNAUS LAKE (Stearns County) see Sauk River Chain of Lakes (page 48). - KNIFE LAKE (Kanabec County) walleye: all from 18-24" must be immediately released.
 One over 24" allowed in possession.
 Northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36".

-KRAUT LAKE (Cook County) trout: catch-and-release only.
-Artificial lures and flies with a single hook only.
-Use and possession of bait prohibited.
-Closed to winter fishing.

-KRAYS LAKE (Stearns County) see Sauk River Chain of Lakes (page 46).
+Possession limit three, only one over 36". - KRAYS LAKE (Stearns County) see Sauk River Chain of Lakes (page 48).